dherincx92/fpds/README.md

 $  uv run fpds parse -k "A_NEW_PARAM=a-new-value"
 ```

+Let's say you ran the above command, but were unsure about the quoting strategy
-As of v1.6.0, the `fields` command provides a quick reference of available
+and you wanted to run this using the CLI.
+As of v1.6.0, the `fields` command
-filtering fields.
-To print them out, run the following command.
-Use the `--export`
+provides a quick reference of available filtering fields.
+To print them out, run
-flag to export the full metadata for fields (this is helpful if you wish to see
+the following command.
+Use the `--export` flag to export the full metadata for
-quoting configuration and the regex validation pattern).
+fields (this is helpful if you wish to see quoting configuration and the regex validation pattern).

 ```
 $ uv run fpds fields --export true